Jovvi26/agentlink-mcp/README.md

 Once your AgentLink MCP server is connected to Claude, you can use natural language to access its capabilities:

 - "Can you search for tweets about Solana NFTs?"
+- "What tokens have recently graduated from the bonding phase on Pump.fun?"
-- "What are the trending tokens on Pump.fun today?"
+- "Show me tokens that are currently in the bonding phase on Pump.fun"
 - "I'd like to get information about a specific token on Solana.
 The address is..."
 - "Could you help me buy some SOL tokens?"